NorskRegnesentral/shapr/cran-comments.md

     doc    4.4Mb
     libs   1.3Mb

-> The package is growing in size, uses more complied code, and the documentation is comprehensive
+> The package is growing in size, uses more complied code, and the documentation is comprehensive.

 ## Downstream dependencies